dineshh912/analyse_stock_price_data/README.md

 # analyse_stock_price_data

-This S&P500-Analysis folder contain the Finance Data Analysis of S&P 500 Companies Got the open,close,high,low,volume values  from yahoo finance.
+This S&P500-Analysis folder contain the Finance Data Analysis of S&P 500 Companies Got the open,close,high,low,volume values  from yahoo finance. and did the pridiction of buy,sell,hold features. the accuaracy is not that great. need a lot of imporvement.

 Python Modules used in this projects are: